-- 1. The parties will not discriminate against any employee by reason of age, race, creed, color, gender, sexual orientation, religion, ethnicity or national origin, veteran status, disability, union membership or non-membership or activity, political beliefs or activity, or other unlawful criteria as are defined under applicable law. - 2.
-The parties also agree that sexual and other harassment based on protected status is a form of discrimination and will not be tolerated.
+- 1. The parties will not discriminate against any employee by reason of age, race, creed, color, gender, gender identity, sexual orientation, religion, ethnicity or national origin, veteran status, disability, union membership or non-membership or activity, political beliefs or activity, or other unlawful criteria as are defined under applicable law. - 2.
+The parties also agree that sexual and other harassment based on protected status is a form of discrimination and will not be tolerated. - 3.
+Nothing herein shall preclude a College from imposing discipline on an employee for engaging in discrimination or other forms of misconduct.